swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

   (i.e., a specialization of the delegate type).
-In this case, the access level of the implicit initializer may need to be adjusted to account for a visibility of the delegate: if the delegate is private (e.g., `var x: Int by UnsafeMutable`), then the implicit memberwise initializer will be `private`.
+In this case, the access level of the implicit initializer may need to be adjusted to account for a visibility of the delegate: if the delegate is private (e.g., `var x: Int by private UnsafeMutablePointer`), then the implicit memberwise initializer will be `private`.

 For example: